-All residential students (students living in Moody-owned housing) on the Chicago campus, international students on all campuses, and all BSMAT students completing technical coursework are required to be covered by Moody's health insurance plan, or a similar plan that offers coverage comparable to that offered by Moody, for the entire time that they are enrolled as a student, including breaks between semesters.
-International students are not allowed to waive the Moody health insurance plan during their first year as students at Moody Bible Institute.
+All full-time status residential students (students living in Moody-owned housing) on the Chicago campus, international students on all campuses, and all BSMAT students are required to be covered by Moody's health insurance plan, or an approved comparable plan for the entire time that they are enrolled as a student, including breaks between semesters.
+International students are not allowed to waive Moody's health insurance plan.
 All students are personally responsible for any health care expenses not covered by their insurance (deductibles, copayments, excluded items and services, etc.).
-Students are responsible for knowing and following the procedures of their insurance company, including remaining current with any forms to be submitted, and for following the payment policy of the health care provider, office, clinic, or hospital from which they receive services.
+Students are responsible for full compliance with all terms and conditions of their insurance policy, and for following the payment policy of the health care provider, office, clinic, or hospital from which they receive services.
 This may mean that payment is required at the time of service.

-All students required to have coverage will be automatically enrolled in and charged the Individual Moody Student Health Insurance Plan premium and will remain on that plan unless we receive a waiver form or alternate enrollment form (dependent coverage is available).
-If a student chooses to be covered under another insurance plan, he or she must provide Moody with evidence that coverage is in effect by submitting a completed Waiver of Insurance form.
-This form must be submitted with a copy of both sides of their current insurance card once each school year, prior to the fall semester or the first semester of the school year during which the student is enrolled.
+All students required to have coverage will be automatically enrolled in and charged the Individual Moody's health insurance plan premium and will remain on that plan unless we receive a waiver form.
+If a student chooses to be covered under another insurance plan, the student must provide Moody with evidence that insurance is in effect by submitting a completed Student Insurance Waiver through his or her student portal.
+This form must be submitted with a copy of both sides of their current insurance card every semester in which the student is enrolled.

-The alternative insurance plan must be comparable in coverage to the plan offered by Moody and must cover the student for the entire academic year.
-The deadline to submit enrollment/waiver documents is August 1 for the fall semester and January 1 for the spring semester.
-Students who do not submit documents prior to these deadlines will remain on the Moody Student Health Insurance Plan and will be responsible for the full semester premium.
-Commuter students are eligible to participate in the Moody Student Health Insurance Plan provided that one or more of the following conditions apply:
+The approved alternative insurance plan must be comparable in coverage to the plan offered by Moody and must cover the student for the entire academic year.
+The deadline to submit enrollment/waiver documents is July 25 for the fall semester and December 14 for the spring semester.
+Students who do not submit documents prior to these deadlines will remain on Moody's health insurance plan and will be responsible for the full semester premium.
+Commuter students are eligible to participate in Moody's health insurance plan provided that one or more of the following conditions apply:

 - Full-time status

-- Educational Ministries students completing their student teaching
+- · Students completing their student teaching requirements

 - Graduating seniors in their final semester